vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 ### Or, a Python Dev Hacks Together a Neural Network From Scratch in (Bad) Scala

 Sometimes, on a lazy Saturday afternoon in the doldrums of one's spirit, one must hack together an artificial brain and teach it how to read.
 I've been working through [Michael Nielsen](http://michaelnielsen.org/)'s excellent textbook [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
 Because my hubris outweighs my prudence, I decided that rather than work the exercises in Python, I'd learn some more Scala while I'm at it.
-Thus, Reader dearest, the fruits of my day's labour: a neural network built from scratch in Scala and trained to recognize handwritten digits.
+Thus, Reader dearest, the fruit of my day's labour: a neural network built from scratch in Scala and trained to recognize handwritten digits.
 I'm using [Breeze](https://github.com/scalanlp/breeze) for my matrix algebra.
-My Scala's still rather non-idiomatic (you can probably tell my Python background from the profusion of mutable state and copious abuse of zip and comprehensions), but: it works well enough for a second-ever Scala project, which is all I could ask.
+My Scala's still rather non-idiomatic (you can probably tell my Python background from the profusion of mutable state and copious abuse of zip and comprehensions), but— it works well enough for a second-ever Scala project, which is all I could ask.
 My code's up [on GitHub](https://github.com/vivshaw/scriptophile); if you catch any errors, [let me know](https://twitter.com/irreduce)!

 All my code here is based on Nielsen's algorithms, so if you want to learn this stuff, [go read his book](http://neuralnetworksanddeeplearning.com/).
 Did I mention it's free?